Daniel870801/Final-Project-ML-models-on-box-office-predictions/readme.md

   - column 'first_screening_sales' was deleted due to the high number of missing values
   - column 'cast' had values of a List type so we decided to split in 6 columns 'cast1','cast1_popularity', 'cast2', 'cast2_popularity', 'cast3', 'cast3_popularity'

-### Cleaning for Supervised ML and Time Series:
+### Cleaning for Supervised ML:

-The aim of second stage of cleaning was to prepare the data for Supervised Machine Learning and EDA.
+The aim of second stage of cleaning was to prepare the data for Supervised Machine Learning.
 This process included:

 -DANIEL-